heyitsyang/Whole-House-Water-Leak-Controller/README.md

 A Static Pressure Test is used to check for small leaks by turning off the water coming into the house for a short time and watching for a pressure drop when water is not being used and the hot water heater is not heating.
 Determining hot water heater activity requires an additional sensor that is outside the scope of this project.
 Short of sensing hot water heater activity, simply pick a time for the test when the hot water heater activity is unlikely.

+The amount of pressure drop indicating a leak will vary with the plumbing system.
+You will need to establish what pressure drop is normal for your properly sealed plumbing system in order to determine the setting for your leak alarm threshold.

 A Static Pressure Test is initiated by sending the *sptStartTest* MQTT command (read code comments for all commands) to the controller.
 Once the command is received, the test begins immediately.

 Results are published via MQTT at the end of the test.
-It is up to an external process to determine if the test passed, failed, or  invalid due to water use or hot water heater activity.
-In my case the external process is done in Home Assistant.
+It is up to program logic in the supervisory computer to determine if the test passed, failed, or is invalid due to water use or hot water heater activity.
+In my case the program logic is accomplished using Home Assistant.
 - Default SPT duration is 10 minutes
 - Pressure reporting frequency is set to every 30 seconds during SPT.
 Reporting frequency is restored to pre-test frequency when the test concludes.
 - Valve is closed at the start and restored to pre-test state at end of test